yousefelassal/quote-cron/README.md

 > Silence is the sleep that nourishes wisdom.

 > If I know what love is, it is because of you.

+> This is why I loved technology: if you used it right, it could give you power and privacy.